Multiply your equipment revenue with these critical steps

 6. Bill customers for damages while preserving your relationship

 Equipment wear and tear is inevitable.
 As long as you’re reasonable and fair about identifying damages and wear and tear, your customers are more likely to accept responsibility and pay for their part.

 That is why the before and after photo and video records are crucial to determine how much is damage and wear and tear.

-While this guide is by no means complete, you can use the tips as a starting point to 10X your revenue.
-These tips are tried and tested to work so if you put in the effort to implement them you are bound to skyrocket your equipment rental revenue.
+While this guide is incomplete, you can use the tips as a starting point to 10X your revenue.
+These tips are tried and tested to work, so if you put in the effort to implement them, you are bound to skyrocket your equipment rental revenue.